mlurz92/AvocadoSign/docs/Application_Guide.md

     * **BF Metric Selection:** A dropdown menu allows the user to select which brute-force optimization result should be cited in the text.
     * **Word Count Monitoring:** The navigation sidebar displays a live word/item count for each section with a defined limit, providing color-coded feedback (green/orange/red) to aid in adhering to journal guidelines.

+### 3.6.
+Export Tab
+* **Purpose:** To provide functionalities for exporting various components of the generated publication and analysis results.
+* **Components & Workflow:**
+    * **"Export Full Manuscript as Markdown" Button:** Initiates the download of the entire generated manuscript, including all text and formatted tables (but figures as text descriptions, as Markdown does not embed images directly), as a single Markdown (`.md`) file.
+    * **"Export Tables as Markdown" Button:** Extracts all tables embedded within the generated manuscript content, converts each into Markdown table format, and downloads them as individual Markdown (`.md`) files.
+Each file is named based on its table caption.
+    * **"Export Charts as SVG" Button:** Collects all dynamically rendered charts (e.g., histograms, pie charts, bar charts, ROC curves, flowcharts) from across the application, extracts their underlying SVG (Scalable Vector Graphics) code, and downloads each as a separate SVG (`.svg`) file.
+These files are ideal for high-quality graphics in publications.
+    * **Preparation for Export:** For optimal results, it is recommended to visit the "Publication" tab and other relevant tabs (Analysis, Statistics, Comparison) at least once before initiating an export from this tab, as charts and some text elements are dynamically rendered upon tab activation.
+The system attempts to ensure data readiness, but a prior rendering helps guarantee all visual elements are in the DOM for extraction.

 ## 4. Technical Overview

 ### 4.1.
 Application Architecture